 A Corellian who works in the kitchen of Maz Kanata's castle.
 He is one of the candidates to replace Robbs as sous chef and one of the suspects in his murder.

-- Knife Nut: Skilled with a kitchen knife, the type of weapon used to kill Robbs.
+- Blade Enthusiast: Skilled with a kitchen knife, the type of weapon used to kill Robbs.

 A human who works in the kitchen of Maz Kanata's castle.
 He is one of the candidates to replace Robbs as sous chef and one of the suspects in his murder.